iifl-logo

 Williamson Magor & Company Ltd Share Price Auditors Report

-We have audited the ac Company ing Standalone Financial Statements of Williamson Magor & Co.
-Limited ("the Company "), which comprise the Standalone Balance Sheet as at 31st March, 2023, the Standalone Statement of Profit and Loss (including Other Comprehensive Income), the Standalone Statement of Changes in Equity, the Standalone Statement of Cash Flows for the year ended 31st March, 2023, and notes to the Standalone Financial Statements, including a summary of significant accounting policies and other explanatory information (hereinafter referred to as "Standalone Financial Statements").
+We have audited the accompanying Standalone Financial Statements of Williamson Magor & Co.
+Limited ("the Company"), which comprise the Standalone Balance Sheet as at 31st March, 2024, the Standalone Statement of Profit and Loss (including Other Comprehensive Income), the Standalone Statement of Changes in Equity and the Standalone Statement of Cash Flows for the year ended 31st March, 2024, and notes to the Standalone Financial Statements, including a summary of material accounting policy information and other explanatory information (hereinafter referred to as "Standalone Financial Statements").

 Basis for Qualified Opinion